aistabci/abci-docs/v3/en/docs/job-execution.md

 To run a job to a reserved compute node, use the `-q` option of the `qsub` command to specify the reservation queue.
 The reservation queue can be identified by the string before the dot (`.`) in the reservation ID, or by checking the `Queue` column in the output of the `qrstat` command.

-Additionally, to specify the resource type to be used on the reserved node, use the `-v RTYPE={resource_type}` option of the qsub command.
+Additionally, specify the resource type to be used on the reserved node with the -v `RTYPE=resource_type` option in the qsub command.

 Example) Execute an interactive job of `rt_HG` on compute node reserved with reservation ID `R1234.pbs1`.